linkcryptocoin/ChainPage/README.md

 2. `cd ChainPage`
 3. `npm install`
 4. `npm install --save alasql`
+5. `npm i -g truffle`
-5. `truffle compile`
+6. `truffle compile`
+7. `npm i -g @angular/cli`
-6. `ng serve`.
+8. `ng serve`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding